christc4/websites-2024/archive.avsbq.org/index.md

 > &ndash; random netizen

 There's a lot of deadlinks out there, you'll have to hire a resussicator or commence a seance with the wayback machine to access those pages&hellip; I've cached a few gems here, providing the original link whenever I can.

+Some pages here are refugees from other sites.